Anticipating (dreading!) hip replacements

 Many of us are getting to the age where we are starting to wear out.
 Or, at least our joints are.
-This last week, I’ve spoken to three people who are in need of joint replacements.
-They are not all yogis.
-But they are active in life, and this deterioration of their joints limits them.
+Over the last few weeks, I’ve spoken to three people who are in need of hip replacements.
+All of them are yogis.
+All are active in life, and this deterioration of their joints limits them in the things they love to do.
 Naturally enough, people are fearful about submitting to orthopaedic surgery.
 They dread the pain to come and the expense of major surgery.

 Hip surgery is a daunting prospect for anyone.
 Fortunately, the first suggestion of the surgical option usually comes well before the actual operation.
 You have time to get used to the idea.
 Nevertheless, a visit to the orthopaedic surgeon starts to shape your thinking towards the inevitable.
 This is especially true when the levels of pain and physical limitations are increasing.